US-05 image courtesy of MoreBeer’s Safale US-05 Offering

 - Prepare the proper amount of re-hydration water.
 Generally, you’ll prepare 10 grams of water for every one gram of yeast needed, but consult manufacturer’s directions.
 Check out Tip 1 on our tips page for how I do this using a lab bottle in the microwave.

-- Put the prepared rehydration water on an accurate gram scale [review].
+- Put the prepared rehydration water on an accurate gram scale – I use the AWS-100 from American Weigh [Hands on Review].
 Make sure the scale has a “tare” feature or otherwise account for the weight of the container and water.

 - Zero the scale out using the tare feature.